- About Overview

-This certificate training is offered in cooperation with UCSF Student Health & Counseling.
+This certificate training is offered in cooperation with UCSF Student Health and Counseling Services.

 The course provides one elective credit or co-curricular credit in the personal development and wellness domain.
 After course completion, students who subsequently facilitate 2 or more formal resiliency activities may apply for an additional co-curricular credit in another domain.
 More info is provided during the training session.